Donnie Marsh

-Donnie Marsh (born March 21, 1956) is a men's basketball coach.
+Donnie Marsh (born March 21, 1956) is an American men's basketball coach.
 He is the former head coach at Florida International University and Alabama A&M University.
 He also served as associate head coach under Mike Davis at Texas Southern, while also having assistant coaching stops at South Florida, UAB, Indiana, Virginia Tech and Florida State.
 In addition, he served as the head coach of The College of New Jersey from 1989 to 1993 Currently, he is an assistant coach at Florida Gulf Coast.